 What should I write about religion and religious calendars in these contentious times?
 I know that many organizations and companies would prefer that the issue of religious diversity would disappear.
 But every year, thousands of religion-based lawsuits claiming a “hostile or offensive work environment” are registered with the EEOC (Equal Employment Opportunity Commission).

 What can you do to avoid a hostile and offensive workplace when so many conflicts over religion are begun unintentionally?
 The bias is labeled “unconscious” when people think it’s harmless, and even fun, to joke about Jews and money, Muslims and head scarves, Sikhs and turbans.
 They’re surprised when people feel harassed.
-Isn’t it a right to exercise of their freedom of expression?
+Isn’t it their right to exercise freedom of expression?

 Some respond to the dilemma by insisting that no religious expression be allowed at all.
 Others consider that approach hostile and offensive to people of faith.
 How do you begin to negotiate between such polar opposites?
 The first step is for organizations to develop written policies around religion if they haven’t already.
 Without a written policy, every incident is a matter of debate and personal preference.
 It doesn’t take long for the resulting distrust and dislike to damage team cohesiveness.